latchbio/latch/docs/source/basics/local_development.md

 workflow logic on the platform itself.

 However, the ability to quickly iterate and debug task logic locally is certainly useful for teasing out many types of bugs.
-Developers can easily

 Using a `if __name__ == "__main__":` clause is a useful way to tag local function calls with sample values.
 Running `python3 wf/__init__.py` will become